nshilstut/CareersInLIS-Metadata/README.md

 ## About the Workshop

-This 90 minute workshop is part of the Careers in LIS week-long exploration (insert link here) held at Bryn Mawr College in May 2019.
+This 90 minute workshop is part of the [Careers in Library and Information Science week-long exploration](https://cilis.swarthmore.edu/) held at Bryn Mawr College in May 2019.
 It is designed to be an introduction to the field of metadata librarianship.
 Participants will gain a basic understanding of what metadata is; what a metadata librarian does; and some of the major challenges and considerations surrounding metadata creation and use.
 The majority of time will be devoted to a hands-on training in basic cleaning and validation of metadata using [OpenRefine](http://openrefine.org/).

 After the workshop you can take a deeper dive into these concepts by reviewing the resources provided [here](/further-reading/further-reading.md).